Eritrean Football National Team finalizes preparation

 Media files

-– on behalf of Afrobarometer.
+Distributed by APO Group on behalf of Afrobarometer.

 For more information, please contact:

-Communications coordinator for Southern Africa
+Afrobarometer communications coordinator for East Africa

 Email: diberi@afrobarometer.org